JeanNyaguthii/Kenya-Education-System-Transition/README.md

 * **Data visualization:** Tableau
 * **Documentation and presentation:** GitHub

+## Data preparation & processing
+[Briefly explain your process.
+Example: Data was imported into BigQuery, where it underwent cleaning to handle missing values and deduplication.
+Final aggregated datasets were then exported to Tableau for exploratory analysis and dashboard creation.]

 ## 📊 Key Findings
 * **[Finding 1]:** (e.g., Performance in Mathematics showed a X% variance across rural vs. urban districts.)
 * **[Finding 2]:** (e.g., Transition challenges are most pronounced in [specific category] during the first two years.)